john-r-r-allen/john-r-r-allen/README.md

 # Hello

-My name is Johnny Allen and I grew up in Metro Detroit, started my career in Fort Worth, Texas in 2016, and am now just outside of Nashville, Tennessee.
+My name is Johnny Allen and I grew up in Metro Detroit, started my career in Fort Worth, Texas in 2016.
+In 2020 I relocated to just outside of Nashville, Tennessee and in May of 2023 came back to Metro Detroit.
 I am currently working at TechnologyAdvice.

 ## Experience